marko24052002/Hang-Man-Game-Project/README.md

 3. Game Features
-- Random word selection from a predefined list.
+- Random word selection from a predefined array.
-- Display of dashes for each letter of the hidden word.
+- Display of dashes for each letter of the hidden word based on the lenght.
-- Input of letters through keyboard or clicks.
+- Input of letters through clicks.
-- Real-time display of correct and incorrect letters.
+- Real-time display of correct and incorrect letters.(disable letters)
-- Tracking of remaining attempts.
+- Tracking of remaining attempts. number of lifes
+- Display of “Win” if - when the entire word is corect.
+-
+-
+- or “Lose” messages if - when life is equal to 0.
+-
-- Display of “Win” or “Lose” messages and an option to restart the game.
+-   And an option to restart the game.
 - (Optional) Animation of adding parts of the gallows after each wrong guess.
 - (Optional) Sound effects for correct and incorrect answers.